 How Does the Canadian Education System Work?

 In Canada, education is the responsibility of provincial governments.
-School boards are an important part of Canada’s political landscape.
+Democratically elected school boards are an important part of Canada’s political landscape.
 They have been partners with communities and provincial governments for as long as Canada has been a country.
-Canadian school boards have helped build a universally accessible, publicly funded education system that is among the best in the world.
+During this time, Canadian school boards have helped build a universally accessible, publicly funded education system that is among the best in the world.

 Under the Canadian constitution, provincial governments decide what school boards do, how they get their money, and how much local autonomy they have.
 That’s why a school trustee in Manitoba, for example, has a somewhat different role than a school trustee or commissioner in Newfoundland or Quebec.